Caddo Mounds State Historic Site: Description

-The site began with the founding of a permanent village by the Hasinai, who moved into the region from the Red River area to the northeast, in roughly 850 to 900CE.
+The site began with the founding of a permanent village by the Hasinai, who moved into the region from the Red River area to the northeast, in roughly 850 to 900 CE.
 The region had ideal qualities for a village: good soil, abundant food resources, and a permanent water source that flowed into the Neches River.
 What eventually became the largest mound, Mound A, was begun at this time.
 It is at the southern edge of the site and was surrounded by about 40 houses.
 In 1100 a new mound was begun near the center of the site, Mound B, and would eventually measure roughly 175 ft north-south and 115 ft east-west.
 Mound C, the northernmost mound of the three, was used as a burial mound, not for elite residences or temples like the other two.
 The site was the southwesternmost ceremonial mound center of all the great mound building cultures of North America.

-The settlement was abandoned in the 13th century when the elite ruling class dissipated after the outlying hamlets became more self-sufficient and grew less dependent on the site for religious and political matters.
-The Caddo culture that remained was similar to the earlier culture in many ways but lacked much of its hierarchical structure and exotic material wealth.
-By the time Europeans arrived in the area in the 18th century, the Caddo groups in the area lived in small villages and hamlets, spread across the local landscape.
-They had long since stopped building mounds, and their former hierarchical social and political organization had become much less centralized.
+The settlement was abandoned when the local Caddo ritually capped the mounds around 1250 CE and focused their activities from the east to west, according to their oral history.
+The outlying hamlets became more self-sufficient and grew less dependent on the site for religious and political matters.
+The Caddo culture that remained was similar to the earlier culture in many ways but was more egalitarian and did not import as many exotic goods.

+By the time Europeans arrived in the area in the 18th century, the Caddo groups in the area lived in small villages and hamlets, spread across the local landscape, and which had more autonomous, local governmance.

 The Hasinai groups continued to live in the Neches and Angelina River valleys up to the 1830s, but by the early 1840s, all Caddo groups had moved to the Brazos River area in an effort to avoid Anglo-American colonization.
 In 1855 the U.S. government moved them to the Brazos Indian Reservation.
 In 1859 it forced them to move again, to the Washita River in Indian Territory (now western Oklahoma).
-The Caddo still live in western Oklahoma, and Binger is the capital of the federally recognized Caddo Nation of Oklahoma.
+The Caddo still primarily live in western Oklahoma, and Binger, Oklahoma is the capital of the federally recognized Caddo Nation of Oklahoma.